sashinpivotal/pcf-dev-students-notes/README.md

     cf push my-docker-sang-shin -o engineerbetter/worker-image --health-check-type process
     ```

-    Otherwise, you will experience the following after a while.
+    Otherwise, you will experience the following behavior.
+(This might
-    In this lab, this will not change the outcome of your lab, however.
+    result in `Waiting the app to

     ```
     ...